hans66hsu/GATS/README.md

 | [Dirichlet calibration](https://arxiv.org/pdf/1910.12656.pdf) |`Dirichlet`| `--cal_wdecay` |
 | [Order invariant calibration](https://arxiv.org/pdf/2003.06820.pdf) |`OrderInvariant`| `--cal_wdecay` |

-Note that one can simpliy run with the argument `--config` to use the tuned hyperparameters stored in `/config`.
+Similarly, one can run with the argument `--config` to use the tuned hyperparameters stored in `/config`.

 ### Argument details